 Dominique’s voice soon emerged as a profound and poetic force in the field and her work quickly found alignment at The Lark.
 In 2011 she started her trilogy of plays about three turning points in Detroit’s history, with a specific focus on race and power.
 Her first play in this series, Detroit ‘67, about the 1967 race riots, was one of eight plays chosen (from 800 submissions that year) for our annual Playwrights’ Week program.
 Through an altogether separate nomination process that same year, Dominique was invited back into The Rita Goldberg Playwrights’ Workshop program, this time as a writer, where she drafted three new plays that year, including Skeleton Crew.
 In 2012, through a third writer selection process at The Lark, Dominique was awarded the Playwrights of New York (“PoNY”) Fellowship that had helped launch Katori Hall’s career four years earlier.

 Dominique’s community is also expanding globally, resulting in new and different kinds of conversations.
-Last year, for instance, she traveled to Moscow with me and two other playwrights (Arthur Kopit and Eric Dufault) to translate their plays into Russian.
+Last year, for instance, she traveled to Moscow with me and two other playwrights (Arthur Kopit and Olivia Dufault) to translate their plays into Russian.
 Dominique worked on a translation of Skeleton Crew with Russian actors, writers and directors, and the play was performed at the end of the residency for an enthusiastic and packed house.
 The trip was extraordinary, but it was also very difficult.
 The Russian economy was in flux and artists seemed reluctant to discuss social issues.
 In particular, there seemed to be friction between people of different ethnicities—which came up regularly in conversations about relationships between Russia and former Soviet States like Ukraine as well as in discussions about cultural diversity within Moscow.
 Under these circumstances, Dominique’s play about the plight of factory workers facing economic collapse during the 2008 fiscal crisis was the perfect storm.
 Coincidentally, the Russian playwright who translated Skeleton Crew came from a Russian city famous for its automobile factories, nicknamed “Russian Detroit”; she immediately understood the challenges of the factory workers in the play and felt an immediate kinship with Dominique.
 Russian artists and audiences found the play exciting and accessible on a number of levels, as entertainment and in the way it treats such themes as global economics, wealth disparity, and job loss.

 Although the Russians were curious about African American culture on a superficial level, especially the kind of commercialized hip-hop culture that shows America as violent and decadent, it was strangely